 Belt Material

-Most belts are made from standard canvas cotton but some companies, us included also make them from GI weave material.
+Most belts are made from standard canvas cotton but some companies, us included, also make them from GI weave material.
 Canvas cotton belts are generally cheaper and have a lighter and stiffer feel to them whereas the GI material belts cost more and are normally heavier, thicker and much better quality.

 You will need the same size belt as your GI size.
 The belt might seem long at first, but they are meant to be wrapped around your body twice and then tied at the front.
-There are many ways to tie your belt which we won’t go in to in this guide but there are plenty of other resources online that cover this.

 No GI BJJ

 For training NO GI BJJ you will need a rashguard and a pair of BJJ Shorts.
 Some people also wear spats (a type of leggings) under or instead of their shorts.
-Starting out in your first lesson a pair of shorts and t-shirt will suffice but eventually, you will want a proper pair of grappling shorts and rashguard as they are more durable allow a greater range of movement.
+Starting out in your first lesson a pair of shorts and t-shirt will suffice but eventually, you will want a proper pair of grappling shorts and rashguard as they are more durable and allow a greater range of movement.

 No GI Shorts